top of page

 6. The Paint

 We changed the paint color: never underestimate the power of paint!
-I sweat the paint on every project, it is always the last item I select once the rest of the big items have been approved.
-I want to make sure that it coordinates with the floor, the rug, the millwork, the furnishings, and looks good in the particular lighting conditions within the space.
+I fret over the paint selection on every project, it is always the last item we select once the rest of the big items have been approved.
+This is where we have the widest array of options so we always leave this to last.
+We want to make sure that it coordinates with the floor, the rug, the millwork, the furnishings, and looks good in the particular lighting conditions within the space.

 We went with a soft off white from Sherwin Williams, Toque White SW 7003 for the general areas, and added a muted Sage green to the dining area, which gives it a fresh and intimate mood.